practisec/pwnedhub/README.md

 # PwnedHub

-PwnedHub is a vulnerable application designed exclusively for the [PWAPT](http://www.lanmaster53.com/training/) training course.
+PwnedHub is a vulnerable application designed exclusively for [PractiSec training courses](http://www.lanmaster53.com/training/).
 PwnedHub contains intentional vulnerability and should never be exposed to the open Internet.
-This software is NOT Open Source.
+This software is NOT Open Source in a traditional sense.
 See the `LICENSE.txt` file for more information.

+## Requirements

-## Using Docker
+* Docker

+## Installation and Usage

 1. Install Docker Desktop.
 2. Clone the PwnedHub repository.